-Medica's Specialty Drug List
+Medica's Specialty Drug Program

-Medica's specialty drug list (Specialty Drug List) is comprised of drugs that meet the medical needs of our members and have been selected based on their safety, effectiveness, uniqueness and cost.
+Medica's Drug List is comprised of drugs that meet the medical needs of our members and have been selected based on their safety, effectiveness, uniqueness and cost.
 They have been approved by the Food and Drug Administration (FDA).
-A team of physicians and pharmacists meets regularly to review and update the Specialty Drug List.
+A team of physicians and pharmacists meets regularly to review and update the Drug List.
+Specialty prescription drugs are displayed on Medica's Drug List as Tier 4.
+The Benefit Chart section of this Policy describes your copayment or coinsurance for the specialty prescription drug.

 You and your doctor can use this list to select medications for your health care needs, while helping you maximize your prescription drug benefit.
-You will be notified in advance if there are any changes to the Specialty Drug List that affect medications you are receiving.
+You will be notified in advance if there are any changes to Medica's Drug List that affect medications you are receiving.